polistern/pboted_docs/docs/docs/bote/v5/protocols.ru.md

       |                                                                   |
       +-------------------------------------------------------------------+
 ```
-### (C)

-HOP1 is replaced with random data and moved to the end of the chain.
+3. HOP1 is replaced with random data and moved to the end of the chain.
 The payload is encrypted with the AES key from HOP1:
 ```
       +------------------- Relay Return Request --------------------------+
       |                                                                   |